talisman4/2D-PcG-bodies-cell-image-analysis-HGP-Syndrome/Readme.txt

 In the subdirectories Series* it will create the trinary segmented (background, nuclei, PcGs) images for each input image;
 In the subdirectory SeparatedNuclei it will create a segmented image for each nucleus;
 In the subdirectory STCmat it will create a Matlab file with relevant information to complete the analysis.
+Runtime of the main segmentation program on an Intel I7, 4.0 GHz, with 16 GB RAM was 30 seconds.
 6) Create a Matlab script file to set all the necessary input parameters to run f11 and f16 analysis functions.
 You can find an example script: launch_script_analysis.m
 7) Run